frenklee/frenklee/README.md

 - :world_map: Right now I am in South Korea
 - :bookmark_tabs: Plan to make a portfolio website
 - :capital_abcd: Fluent in Russian and English.
 Know a bit of Korean.
 Next language is German
-- :airplane: Thinking about moving to Germany soon
+- :airplane: Thinking about moving to Germany
 - :joystick: Games, investments and music